narenMagarZ/devblog/README.md

 # DEVBLOG

 ## Introduction
-This project is clone of [dev](https://dev.to) and build for learning purpose and targeted audiences are developers around the world.
+This project is a clone of [dev](https://dev.to) for learning purposes and is aimed at developers worlwide.

 ## Features
 - Can login/create account with email, twitter, github.